zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

 This section is subdivided in two parts:

 - the first part for analysing the message exchange between core network components at the time of deployment.
-- the second part, for analysing the dsTest stimuli (ie gNB and UE connections).
+- the second part for analysing the dsTest stimuli (ie gNB and UE connections).

 | Container     | Ip-address     |
 | ------------- |:-------------- |